 Is it ever good to bet on a repeat WS winner?

 Why not?
-After all, there have been 14 teams that have won back-to-back World Series.
-It has been 20 years since anyone did it (1998-2000 Yankees).
+After all, there have been 14 teams that have won back-to-back World Series, but it has been 20 years since anyone did it (1998-2000 Yankees).
 The Braves, last year’s champs, are among the current favourites in the 2022 World Series futures market.

 Which teams have managed a three-peat?